diejuse/chroot_Maemo-leste_on_Android/README.md

 2. Make a folder for my scripts and download my script orientation.sh
     -     mkdir ~/diejuse_scripts # if not exists
     -     wget -P ~/diejuse_scripts https://raw.githubusercontent.com/diejuse/chroot_Maemo-leste_on_Android/main/orientation.sh
-4. Add the script like a widget:
+4. Add the script like a Desktop Command Execution widget:
    3.1.
 "Add cmd" button
                            -> Title -> "Orientation:"
-                           -> Command: ~/orientation.sh
+                           -> Command: ~/diejuse_scripts/orientation.sh
    3.2.
 Check this options: "Update on Boot", "Update when clicked", "Update when switched to the desktop"
    3.3.
 Save.
 5. After the boot, Maemo will maintain the initial orientation.